-US secretly taped alleged 9/11 architect plotting with co-conspirators: reports
+US secretly taped alleged 9/11 architect plotting with co-conspirators: Reports

 This week, a new military judge, Col. Keith Parrella of the Marines, is set to hear attorneys and prosecutors argue in the 34th round of pre-trial hearings since the five defendants were arraigned in 2012.

-Khalid Sheikh Mohammed, who allegedly boasted in 2007 that he "was responsible for the 9/11 operation — A to Z", is accused of first proposing to carry out attacks on the United States to then al-Qaeda leader Osama bin Laden in 1996.
+Khalid Sheikh Mohammed, a Pakistani Islamist militant who allegedly boasted in 2007 that he "was responsible for the 9/11 operation — A to Z", is accused of first proposing to carry out attacks on the United States to then al-Qaeda leader Osama bin Laden in 1996.